 Traditionally, organizations have been concerned about losing a CEO or other high-level executive.
 Will the company be able to continue operations?
 Who will lead while a replacement is being sought?
 Will there be a smooth transition?

 These questions are certainly important at the top.
 However, you probably have many key positions within your organization, at many levels.
-People in these positions often possess an incredibly complex collection of knowledge, much of which is intuitive and difficult to replace quickly.
+People in these positions often possess a complex body of knowledge, much of which is intuitive and difficult to replace quickly.

-Let's look at an example.
-Mark, the key accounts manager, knows that your top client likes to discuss business over lunch at Hy's Steak House, that the client's favorite drink is an apple martini, that she's very involved in Doctors Without Borders, and that her son is studying to be a doctor, just like his dad.
-Mark also knows that talking with the client about her family and volunteer work is part of the yearly ritual of getting her to renew her contract.
+Mark, a key account manager, knows that your top client likes to discuss business over lunch at Hy's Steak House, that the client's favorite drink is an apple martini, that they're very involved in Doctors Without Borders, and that their son is studying to be a doctor.
+Mark also knows that talking with the client about their family and volunteer work is part of the yearly ritual of getting them to renew their contract.

 How do proactive companies lower the risk of losing this knowledge?
-They use succession planning practices throughout their organizations.
-In other words, they actively plan for continued corporate success if key people leave.
+They use a succession planning process throughout their organizations.
+In other words, they actively plan for continued success if key people leave.

 As a leader, you need to plan for specific knowledge transfer, as well as for continuity of the culture and values that your staff and customers have come to expect.
 This takes a two-part approach: